CenturyLinkCloud/mdw/docs/_docs/getting-started/quick-start.md

   The [MDW CLI](../cli) gives you commands for common operations like initializing your workspace and updating assets.
    - Download **mdw-cli.zip** from the latest MDW release on GitHub:<br>
      <https://github.com/CenturyLinkCloud/mdw/releases>
-   - Unzip anywhere on your hard drive.
+   - Unzip anywhere on your hard drive (e.g.: c:\mdw on Windows).
    - Create an environment variable named MDW_HOME pointing to this location, and add its bin directory to your system PATH.

 ### Initialize your workspace